Gizra/drupal-starter/README.md

 It is advisable to finalize this configuration before any responsive image styles get added, otherwise you will need to ensure the existing responsive image styles are also re-configured for the new/updated breakpoints.

+Currently, the breakpoints are configured to follow [Tailwind's breakpoints](https://tailwindcss.com/docs/responsive-design) for example `sm`, `md`, etc.

 ## ElasticSearch